kodi-pvr/pvr.iptvsimple/README.md

 Note that all timestamp specifiers (`{utc}`, `${start}`, `${end}` etc.) also support an optional extra argument which is a format string.
 The format string can contain `Y`, `m`, `d`, `H`, `M`, `S` which will represent that numeric value in the curent locale.
 Examples are provided below.

+There are 3 specifiers that are also valid for use in the channel URL as there are some providers that require a now timestamp even for the live stream.
+These are `{lutc}`, `${now}` and `${timestamp}`.
+Their variants that also allow a format string are also permitted.

 Here’s some examples of how the different formats would look:
 - `?utc={utc}&lutc={lutc}`
 - `&t={Y}-{m}-{d}-{H}-{M}-{S}`